 - You may already have funds from final earnings, redundancy or accessible savings above £1,000

 If you feel that the rejection was unfair, you can contact the Department for Works and Pension (DWP) and request that they reconsider.
-However, you do not have a right to appeal, so you are only likely to be successful if there is an error in their initial decision-making.
+However, you do not have a right to appeal, so you are only likely to succeed if there is an error in their initial decision-making.

 Who Gives Loans to People on Universal Credit?

-There are lenders that specialise in lending to people with low income.
+Some lenders specialise in lending to people with low income.
 In addition to the Budgeting Advances described above, you may be able to access guarantor loans, benefit loans, low-income loans and credit unions.
 It will all depend on your current finances and income.

 Guarantor loans are probably the main option for anyone who is unemployed.
 Lenders will require you to provide a close family member or friend to enter the loan agreement with you.
-You will be liable for the loan repayments primarily, but if you are unable to keep up with repayments then the responsibility will fall to your guarantor.
+You will be liable for the loan repayments primarily, but if you cannot keep up with repayments, then the responsibility will fall to your guarantor.
 For this reason, it can be tough to find a guarantor, particularly when your income is low and the risk of you being unable to make the payments is relatively high.

 Another common option is to take out a secured loan.
 This means you have to offer some property – such as your car or your home – as collateral against which the loan is granted.
-This can be a helpful option for obtaining a loan but it is risky.
-If you are unable to keep up with your repayments, your property could be seized and repossessed so that the lender can sell it to recoup their losses from the debt.
+This can be a helpful option for obtaining a loan, but it is risky.
+For example, if you cannot keep up with your repayments, your property could be seized and repossessed so that the lender can sell it to recoup their losses from the debt.

 Universal Credit payments are classed as income, so the other options out there are worth pursuing as well.